During the filming of Space: 1999, several film crews visited the studios.

 Other known set visits:

-A set of interviews with cast and crew was conducted in August 1976.
-It is not known what they were shot for; the film reels were discovered edited and ready for broadcast.
-These are also available on DVD (volume 10 of the Carlton DVDs, volume 16 and the bonus disc of the A&E DVDs, Network Second Series DVD and Blu-ray).
+A set of interviews with cast and crew was conducted on Thursday 5th August 1976.
+It was filmed by Mike Jackson of the ATV Promotion Department.
+The film reels were edited and ready for broadcast, but was never seen until 1996.
+These are also available on DVD (volumes 4 and 10 of the Carlton DVDs, volume 16 and the bonus disc of the A&E DVDs, Network Second Series DVD and Blu-ray).
 Extracts appear in The Space: 1999 Documentary (1996).

 Gerry Anderson, Fred Freiberger and Barbara Bain are filmed in Pinewood, while Martin Landau, Catherine Schell and Keith Wilson are filmed on the Pinewood lot, filming A Matter Of Balance.
 The total running time is about 29 minutes.
 Landau, Bain and Anderson are all smoking through the interview.